 - V. In case of either laws or regulations that are inconsistent with certain recommendations of this Code, no information is required on the omitted or partial implementation of such recommendations. - VI.
 For the purposes of this Code, an issuer is deemed to belong to the FTSE-Mib index if its shares were included in the list of such an index (or of an index that might replace it in the future) in the last trading day of the fiscal year before the fiscal year covered by the Corporate Governance Report. - VII.
-The Corporate Governance Committee (the "Committee") shall monitor the implementation of this Code by the issuers and the development of the related regulatory framework.
+The Corporate Governance Committee (the "Committee") shall monitor the implementation of this Code by the issuers and the development of the related regulatory framework as well as ensure that the Code is in line with the relevant regulatory framework and best practices; for this purposes, the Committee shall consider, usually every two years, whether to update the Code. - VIII.
+This Code, as approved by the Corporate Governance Committee in March 2006, was amended in March 2010, by replacing article 7 (now article 6), and was updated in December 2011, July 2014 and July 2015.